Cuauhtémoc Blanco Profile

 In 1997, Blanco was signed by Spanish club Valladolid, but he struggled to adapt to the European game and returned to Club América after just one season.
 He continued to play for Club América until 2004, when he was signed by Mexican rivals Necaxa.
 Blanco spent just one season with Necaxa before moving on to Santos Laguna, where he played for two seasons.

 In 2007, Blanco was signed by Chicago Fire, becoming one of the first high-profile Mexican players to play in Major League Soccer (MLS).
-He quickly established himself as a fan favorite at Chicago Fire, thanks to his exceptional skill and his ability to score goals.
-He helped the club to reach the playoffs in his first season, and was named to the MLS Best XI in 2007.
+He quickly established himself as a fan favourite at Chicago Fire, thanks to his exceptional skill and his ability to score goals.
+He helped the club to reach the play-offs in his first season, and was named to the MLS Best XI in 2007.

 After leaving Chicago Fire in 2009, Blanco returned to Mexico to play for Veracruz, Puebla, and Dorados de Sinaloa, before retiring from professional football in 2016.
 He also represented the Mexican national team on 120 occasions, scoring 39 goals.
 Blanco was a key player for Mexico during his playing career, helping the team to win the CONCACAF Gold Cup on two occasions, as well as reaching the round of 16 at the 2002 and 2010 World Cup tournaments.